TimeLogic

-TimeLogic is the bioinformatics division of Active Motif, Inc. The company is headquartered in Carlsbad, California.
-TimeLogic develops FPGA-accelerated tools for biological sequence comparison in the field of high performance bioinformatics and biocomputing.
+TimeLogic was the bioinformatics division of Active Motif, Inc. The company is headquartered in Carlsbad, California.
+TimeLogic developed FPGA-accelerated tools for biological sequence comparison in the field of high performance bioinformatics and biocomputing.

 History

 TimeLogic was founded in 1981 by James W. (Jim) Lindelien and developed one of the first commercial hardware-accelerated tools for bioinformatics, an FPGA-accelerated version of the Smith-Waterman algorithm.
 TimeLogic's DeCypher systems have expanded to provide accelerated implementations of the ubiquitous bioinformatics algorithms BLAST, Smith-Waterman, and HMMER using field programmable gate array (FPGA) technology.

 In 2003, TimeLogic was acquired by Active Motif, a biotechnology reagent company started by Invitrogen co-founder Joseph Fernandez.

 In 2008, TimeLogic formed a partnership with Biomatters to integrate Geneious Pro with the accelerated algorithms on DeCypher systems.

 In 2011, TimeLogic formed a partnership with Bielefeld University's Center for Biotechnology (CeBiTec) to jointly develop accelerated computational tools.